These Gluten-Free Vegan Lemon Mousse Tarts are a perfect spring and summer treat because they're so light and airy.

 *These statements have not been evaluated by the Food and Drug Administration.
 This information is not intended to diagnose, treat, cure or prevent any disease.

-Tip #1: Always keep a can (or two!) of full-fat coconut milk in the back of your refrigerator so you can make this recipe at a moments notice.
-If you don’t have a can ready, you will need to leave it in the refrigerator ~at least ~ 24 hours so the fat in the coconut milk can harden, but the longer the better.
+Tip #1: Always keep a can (or two!) of organic full-fat coconut milk in the back of your refrigerator so you can make this recipe at a moments notice.
+If you don't have a can ready, you will need to leave it in the refrigerator at least 12-24 hours so the fat in the coconut milk can harden, but the longer the better.
 Once you open your can, the top half should be solid (fat) and the bottom half should be liquid (water).
 You will be using ONLY the solid part for this recipe (save the liquid part to add to a smoothie!).

 Tip #3: These are best right out the refrigerator or freezer.